hemengke1997/vscode-image-manager/README.en.md

 The first time you open the extension, it will need to download the necessary dependencies.
 Depending on your network environment, this process may be slow.
 Please be patient!

+#### Why does the file get bigger after compression?

+- The meta information of Whether the image is compressed is added during compression.
+As a result, a small image may become larger after compression.

 ## Thanks